dotnet/csharpstandard/standard/expressions.md

 In addition to overriding *maybe null* determinations as above there may be other circumstances where it is desired to override a compiler’s static null state analysis determination that an expression requires one or more warnings.
-Applying the null-forgiving operator to such an expression requests that the compiler does not issue any warnings for the expression.
+Applying the null-forgiving operator to such an expression requests that a compiler does not issue any warnings for the expression.
 In response a compiler may choose not to issue warnings and may also modify its further analysis.